colmap/pycolmap/README.md

 ```bash
 pip install pycolmap
 ```
-These wheels were built using John Lambert's wheel-builder [here](https://github.com/johnwlambert/pycolmap-wheels).
+These wheels were built using [John Lambert's wheel-builder](https://github.com/johnwlambert/pycolmap-wheels).

 If you instead prefer to build the wheels from source, COLMAP should be installed as a library before proceeding.
 Please refer to the official website for installation instructions.
 PyCOLMAP can then be installed using `pip`:
 ```